stcorp/muninn/docs/extensions_dev.md

 >   The product should be downloaded in the path indicated by ``target_path``.
 >   The function should return the full path(s) to the file(s) that are
 >   downloaded.
->   Muninn will then take care that it is put in the
->   If enclosing_directory is True then ``core.physical_name`` indicates the
->   directory in which the product file(s) will be stored, otherwise it
->   indicates the target filename of the product.
 >